 \subsection{Backend Module: Evaluation Models}

-The backend module has two components: \textit{automated evaluation} and \textit{evaluation by LLM-as-a-judge}.
-In this section, we provide details on the training data (for the automated evaluation model), test data, and automated evaluation model itself, as well as the usage of open-source LLMs and closed-source GPT models as judges.
+The backend module has two components: \textit{a specialized automated evaluation model} and \textit{an evaluation pipeline for LLMs-as-judges}.
+In this section, we provide details on the task, the training data (for the automated evaluation model), the test data, and the automated evaluation model itself, as well as the usage of an open-source LLM and a closed-source GPT model as judges.